 We love flexible recipes around here and this Frittata recipe definitely fits that bill.
-You can add whatever meat, vegetables, or cheese that you happen to have on hand, which not only makes this easy frittata flexible but also the perfect vehicle for reducing food waste and keeping that grocery bill in check!
+You can add whatever meat, vegetables, or cheese that you happen to have on hand, which not only makes this easy recipe flexible but also the perfect vehicle for reducing food waste and keeping that grocery bill in check!
 Plus, they’re great for breakfast, brunch, or anytime you need something delicious and easy to eat.
 So here’s a quick tutorial on how to make a homemade frittata, so you can whip one up whenever you need a quick, inexpensive, and delicious meal.

 What is a Frittata?

-Frittatas are incredibly simple.
 Here’s what you’ll need to make a classic frittata:

 - Cooking Oil: Cooking oil is used to sauté the vegetables and prevent the egg from sticking.